Hadronic decay of vector charmonium from the lattice: Analysis

 Note that we set \acp{ptbc} for each space direction, creating an isotropic momentum $\bar{p} = (1,1,1)~\theta/L$.
 The threshold condition in the \acs{cm} frame reads $m_{\Pgya}=2E_{\PD}$, and the corresponding twist angle is given by

 The next step is to determine $am_{\psi}$ and $am_{\PD}$ in the ensembles D5 and E5.
 First, we form an 8x8 \ac{gevp} with the bilinears given in \cref{sec:lattice-setup} and two levels of Gaussian smearing with 20 and 50 iterations.
 We solve the linear system for the first four vector states in time slices $t_0/a=4$ and $t/a=6$, fulfilling the rule $2t_0 \geq t$ necessary to minimize systematic uncertainties \cite{Blossier:2009kd}.
+In this regime, the main systematic error in the extraction of the energy levels vanishes like $\exp(-t[E_{N+1}-E_n])$ \cite{Blossier:2009kd}, where $E_n$ is the energy level computed and $E_{N+1}$ is the first state not included in the \ac{gevp}.
+In our case, $N=8$ but we only show results $n \leq 4$ because the signal is lost too fast.
 The eigenvectors of each energy level appear in \cref{fig:cc-gevp} normalized to $(v_n)_i(v_n)_i/(v_n^{\tmat} v_n)$.
-The index $i$ runs over the vector entries and it is not summed.
+The index $i$ runs over the vector entries, and it is not summed.
 We observe that larger smearing interpolates our states better, and we need odd $T$ interpolators to separate $\Pgyii$ from $\Pgya$.

-Once we have obtained the eigenvectors, we project $C(t)$ to a particular level to obtain the eigenvalues, which show a residual time dependence, see \cref{fig:cc-gevp}.
+Once we have obtained the eigenvectors, we project $C(t)$ to a particular level to obtain the eigenvalues, which show a residual time dependence; see \cref{fig:cc-gevp}.
 To remove the latter, we compute the effective mass of the eigenvalue and fit it to a constant.
 The resulting spectrum can be seen in \cref{tab:cc-spectrum} in lattice and physical units.

 Next, we determine the $\PD$-meson energy for various twist angles $\theta$ using a single-exponential fit to the correlators of the $\APcharm\gamma_5\Pup$ interpolator.
 The fit results appear in \cref{tab:d-meson-spectrum-d5,tab:d-meson-spectrum-e5}, and we compare the energies with their continuum dispersion relation in \cref{fig:dd-spectrum}, which shows that $E_{\PD}$ is free of lattice artifacts and follows the non-relativistic dispersion relation.
 This proves our initial assumption for the momentum dependence of $E_{\PD}$.